 Sometimes, even your lover or spouse does not completely understand why he or she is rejecting you and therefore cannot possibly communicate properly.

-In other cases, your ex does know, and has tried for years to tell you want the problems are, but because you were afraid or stubborn, you haven’t had real empathy for him or her.
+In other cases, your ex does know and has tried for years to tell you what the problems are, but because you were afraid or stubborn, you haven’t had real empathy for him or her.

 Believe it or not, the purpose of a break-up is to evolve you as a person–whether you want to evolve or not.